 The overall tone of the College is determined by the standards of every student.
 It is therefore important that every student cooperates fully in following the College Uniform Code.
 Your assistance in ensuring that your student/s co-operates with the Uniform Code is appreciated.

-If for any reason, a student is unable to comply with the Uniform Code, parents must seek the permission of the Head of Wellbeing and Community.
+If for any reason, a student is unable to comply with the Uniform Code, parents must contact the Head of Wellbeing and Community or Head of Middle and Senior School.

-Middle School Students Girls' dress standard
+Middle School Students

+Girls' dress standard